 Some people feel nauseous as a side effect of anesthesia.
 Zofran alleviates nausea and vomiting while preventing dehydration.
 With the help of Zofran, you can get back to normal eating and drinking routines, helping you feel like you again.

-Who Can Benefit from Zofran?
+Who Can Benefit From Zofran?

 People suffering from nausea and vomiting related to chemotherapy, radiation therapy, or recent surgery may benefit from Zofran.
-Zofran is used for relieving these symptoms, and Mobile IV Nurses can provide support with our responsive mobile service.
+The drug is used for relieving these symptoms, and Mobile IV Nurses can provide support with our responsive mobile service.
 Talk with your doctor if you are undergoing cancer treatment or have a surgical procedure scheduled to see if Zofran can be prescribed for you.